Code talker: Methods

+Training

-The term Code Talker was originally coined by the United States Marine Corps and used to identify individuals who completed the special training required to qualify as Code Talkers with their service records indicating "642 - Code Talker" as a duty assignment.
-Today, the term Code Talker is still strongly associated with the bilingual Navajo speakers trained in the Navajo Code during World War II by the US Marine Corps to serve in all six divisions of the Corps and the Marine Raiders of the Pacific theater.
-However, the use of using Native American communicators pre-dates WWII.
-Early pioneers of Native American based communications used by the US Military include the Cherokee and Choctaw peoples during World War I. Today the term Code Talker has been applied to include all Native American Tribes who have contributed their language in service to the United States.
+The term code talker was originally coined by the United States Marine Corps and used to identify individuals who completed the special training required to qualify as code talkers.
+Their service records indicated "642 – Code Talker" as a duty assignment.
+Today, the term code talker is still strongly associated with the bilingual Navajo speakers trained in the Navajo Code during World War II by the US Marine Corps to serve in all six divisions of the Corps and the Marine Raiders of the Pacific theater.

+The use of Native American communicators pre-dates World War II.
+Early pioneers of Native American-based communications used by the US military included the Cherokee, Choctaw, and Lakota peoples during World War I. Today the term code talker includes military personnel from all Native American communities who have contributed their language skills in service to the United States.

+Native languages

-Other Native American communicators - now referred to as code talkers - were deployed by the United States Army during World War II, including Lakota, Meskwaki, Mohawk, Comanche, Tlingit, Hopi, Cree, and Crow soldiers; they served in the Pacific, North African, and European theaters.
+Other Native American communicators—now referred to as code talkers—were deployed by the United States Army during World War II, including Lakota, Meskwaki, Mohawk, Comanche, Tlingit, Hopi, Cree, and Crow soldiers; they served in the Pacific, North African, and European theaters.

-Languages

 Assiniboine

 Native speakers of the Assiniboine language served as code talkers during World War II to encrypt communications.
 One of these code talkers was Gilbert Horn Sr., who grew up in the Fort Belknap Indian Reservation of Montana and became a tribal judge and politician.